Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 ## Detailed Introduction of OpGradRegistry

-Oneflow is automatically get derivative during backward map expansion and the OneFlow framework uses [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) to get the derivative which means automatically find the gradient of the entire expression using the chain rule.
+Oneflow is automatically get gradient during backward map expansion and the OneFlow framework uses [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) to get the gradient which means automatically find the gradient of the entire expression using the chain rule.

-In order to automatically get derivative a custom op, we need to register it with `REGISTER_USER_OP_GRAD`.
+In order to automatically get gradient a custom op, we need to register it with `REGISTER_USER_OP_GRAD`.
 From a mathematical point of view, the registration process is the computation of the backward derivation that we specify for our custom op.
 From a programming point of view, it is to set up a backward-generating function for a custom op.
 Within that function, we write code that specifies how the input gradient of that op is to be calculated.

 In order to calculate the gradient of a custom op, we need to construct the gradient of the input base on the input and output of the custom op.
 In most cases, we can represent the process of calculating the gradient of the input through the existing operators and their combination in OneFlow.